Comino: Impact of tourism

 In early 2021, with the pretext of emergency procedures to prevent the road from caving in, the Gozo Ministry conducted illegal works to install a service culverts with manholes to pass utility services along the dirt road to the Blue Lagoon.
 According to the ministry, the culvert would eliminate the use of electricity generators, while denying that fixed kiosks were being planned for Blue Lagoon.
 Environmental activists including Friends of the Earth Malta noted that the works, later greenlighted by the Environment Resources Authority, had an impact on the natural surroundings, with excavation on trenches and widening of the track, and accused the authorities to attempt to legitimise illegal commercial activity.
 The works were welcomed by the illegal kiosk owners, including Refalo.
 The Labour Party organising secretary, architect William Lewis, also applied to install a wooden walkway over the garrigue terrain leading to the kiosks and the Blue Lagoon; a permit is pending.

 Malta's Moviment Graffitti has denounced the overdevelopment and touristification, also conducting direct actions to remove the illegal deck-chairs and umbrellas in June and August 2022.
 Graffitti called for a master plan for Comino that would limit activity on the island as well as set defined areas for operators.

 According to reports from March 2025, to address these issues, several restoration initiatives have been implemented.
 Ambjent Malta and the Environment and Resources Authority (ERA) have collaborated on habitat restoration projects, including the removal of invasive species and planting of indigenous vegetation, aiming to enhance biodiversity and restore ecological processes.
-Additionally, Friends of the Earth Malta is working to restore the historic Comino bakery, transforming it into an environmental education center to promote sustainable practices.
+Additionally, Friends of the Earth Malta is working to restore the historic Comino bakery, transforming it into an environmental education centre to promote sustainable practices.
 Despite these efforts, concerns persist over proposed developments, such as the Comino Hotel project, which environmental organizations argue could harm the island's fragile ecosystem.